inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

     echo '<img style="max-width: 100%; max-height:300px;" alt="" src="'. $my_image .'">';
 }									}
 ```
-The variable `$urlpath` is the url path to the template folder, and it's calculated at the top of the file index.php with this line of code (check out one of our templates to better understand)
+The variable `$urlpath` is the url path to the template folder, and it's calculated at the top of the file index.php with this lines of code (check out one of our templates to better understand)
 ```php
 $key = basename(dirname(__FILE__));
 $urlpath = LANDINGPAGES_UPLOADS_URLPATH . "$key/";